 MPO Staff is expected to assist in the continual revision of the existing Metropolitan Transportation Plan (MTP) as well as the development of the updated plan to conform to state and federal requirements, particularly those of the FAST Act.
-This will include working with Texas Transportation Institute (TTI) and the Texas Department of Transportation (TxDOT) to update the Travel Demand Model.
+This will include working with Texas Transportation Institute (TTI) and the Texas Department of Transportation (TxDOT) to update the Travel Demand Model (TDM).
 Additionally, the Congestion Management Process (CMP) will be updated as needed in preparation for the next MTP update.

-MPO Staff assisted in the continuous revision of the 2020-2045 Laredo Metropolitan Transportation Plan which was adopted on January 21, 2020.
-Also, Staff developed a Request for Qualifications (RFQ) that included a project task list and schedule related to the upcoming 2025-2050 MTP update.
-Staff evaluated which tasks would be performed internally and which would be carried out by consultants.
+MPO Staff assisted in the continuous revision of the current 2020-2045 Laredo Metropolitan Transportation Plan which was adopted on January 21, 2020.
+Since, date of adoption, MPO staff has prepared and coordinated ten (10) revisions to the document as follow: